sammy-ai/Cluster_Crusaders_Loan_Management_System/README.md

 # Now running on citus using the central node as a master and North and South as worker nodes.
 There's also a manager node.

 # How the system works
+# open the 'Loan Management System 0.1' folder
-(Make sure the database 'loanmanagement' is running) First run the node server in the node-postgres folder using 'node index' in the directory then run the react application in the 'react-postgres' folder by running the command 'npm start' in the same directory
+(Make sure the database 'loanmanagement' is running) a docker compose file has been provided if you wish to create the serverl
+First run the node server in the node-postgres folder using 'node index' in the directory then run the react application in the 'react-postgres' folder by running the command 'npm start' in the same directory